-Everyone is very welcome to visit St George’s which is located in South Canberra.
-Just come as you are.
-Visitors sometimes come simply to check out what happens at church, and that’s fine with us!
+Everyone is welcome to visit St George’s whether a follower of Christ or someone who just wants to check out what happens at church.
 There is no need to dress up or wear anything special.

 How do I find out more about Jesus and the Christian faith?